guillaume86/node-ffmetadata/README.md

    *would* have been used to invoke ffmpeg is returned synchronously.
    The `callback` argument is not used in this case.

+ * `options.strip`: If this property is truthy, the existing metadata will be stripped from the file by passing the `-map_metadata -1` arguments to `ffmpeg`.

 [pull8]: https://github.com/parshap/node-ffmetadata/pull/8

 `callback(err)` is called when finished, with an error if one occurred.